viur-framework/viur-docs/source/modules_order.rst

 the given order-id.
 Its also recommended to override the :py:func:`server.modules.order.Order.getBillPdf` and :py:func:`server.modules.order.Order.getDeliverNotePdf` methods.
 If overridden, they must return the bill/deliverynote as a PDF bytestring.
-It also provides server hooks like :py:func:`server.modules.order.Order.sendOrderPayedEmai`}, which can be used to trigger custom actions if an order reaches the corresponding state.
+It also provides server hooks like :py:func:`server.modules.order.Order.sendOrderPayedEmail`, which can be used to trigger custom actions if an order reaches the corresponding state.
 If the default functionality isn't enough, it can be customized in several ways.

-The module-level property :py:attribute:`server.modules.order.Order.steps` describes the steps the user has to go through in order to complete the checkout process.
+The module-level property :py:attr:`server.modules.order.Order.steps` describes the steps the user has to go through in order to complete the checkout process.
 Each step usually consist of one skeleton presented to the user (fe. the bill or shipping address).
 If you need to query more or less data from the user during the checkout process, just add or remove skeletons from that steps property.
 The property *mainHander* always references a skeleton.